djismgaming/djismgaming.github.io/content/posts/proxmox unprivileged lxc SMB and iGPU.md

   - proxmox
   - smb
   - nas
-titl: Mount an SMB share and use iGPU on an unprivileged Debian 12 LXC container in Proxmox
+title: Mount an SMB share and use iGPU on an unprivileged Debian 12 LXC container in Proxmox
 ---
 ## Procedure